yhayase/skk-vscode/memory-bank/productContext.md

    - Multiple dictionaries can be configured and searched
    - User dictionary allows for personalization
    - Dictionary registration allows adding new word-reading pairs
+   - Dictionary management allows removing unwanted entries

-4. **Registration Workflow**
+4. **Dictionary Management Workflow**
+   - Registration:
      - When a conversion candidate is not found, a registration editor opens
      - Users input the desired word for the reading
      - Upon registration, the word is added to the user dictionary and inserted at the cursor position
+   - Deletion:
+     - During conversion, users can press 'X' to enter deletion mode
+     - A confirmation prompt (Y/N) is displayed
+     - Upon confirmation, the entry is removed from the dictionary

 ## User Experience Goals